 All scholarships details including value, eligibility, conditions, application process and selection criteria are covered in the IWC Masters Scholarships Terms and Conditions (PDF).

-Applications for the IWC Masters Scholarships will be assessed by a Scholarships Selection Panel.
-Each application will be carefully considered by the Panel who will assess whether it:
+Applications for the IWC Masters Scholarships are assessed by a Scholarships Selection Panel.
+Each application is carefully considered by the Panel who assess whether it:

 - Meets the minimum eligibility requirements – please refer to the 'Minimum eligibility requirements' section in the IWC Masters Scholarships Terms and Conditions (PDF).

-In addition, your scholarship application will only be considered if you have received an unconditional offer of admission in the MIWM program from UQ.
+In addition, the Scholarship Selection Panel only considers scholarship applications from candidates who have also received an unconditional offer of admission in the MIWM program from UQ.

 - Meets the selection criteria

 Typically, successful scholarships recipients possess an excellent academic record and several years of relevant professional experience.
-The Selection Panel uses the following selection criteria when assessing your scholarship application:
+The Selection Panel uses the following selection criteria when assessing scholarship applications: